tapfortap/Documentation/AndroidAPIReference.md

 ---

-#### public void appWallAdOnTap(AppWall appWall)
+#### public void appWallOnFail(AppWall appWall, String reason, Throwable throwable)

-The user tapped on the appWall ad.
+Called when an app wall fails to load or show an ad.
+An explicit call to load is required to get the next ad.

 **Parameters**

-  - _appWall_ - The AppWall which received a new ad.
+  - _appWall_ - The AppWall which failed to receive or show an ad.
+  - _reason_ - The reason for the failured.
+  - _throwable_ - The exception that caused the failure.

 ---

-#### public void appWallAdOnDismiss(AppWall appWall)
+#### public void appWallOnShow(AppWall appWall)

-The user dismissed the appWall ad.
+Called when the app wall is sucessfully shown to the user.

 **Parameters**

-  - _appWall_ - The AppWall which received a new ad.
+  - _appWall_ - The AppWall which showed the ad.

+---

+#### public void appWallOnTap(AppWall appWall)

+Called when the user tapped on an ad in the app wall.

+**Parameters**

+  - _appWall_ - The AppWall which the user tapped on.

+---

+#### public void appWallOnDismiss(AppWall appWall)

+Called when the user dismisses the app wall.

+**Parameters**

+  - _appWall_ - The AppWall that was dismissed.